 Making your offer subject to financing

 While “pre-approval” is a good indication that you’ll get the loan you need, it’s not a sure thing.
-If you need to borrow money to complete the sale, consider making your offer “subject to” you securing satisfactory financing.
+If you need to borrow money to complete the sale, consider making your offer “subject to” securing satisfactory financing.
 You’ll be able to get out of the contract if the financing falls through.

 When you find a home you want to buy, make an offer to purchase.
 In most residential sales in BC, a realtor will help write up the offer on a standard contract of purchase and sale form.
 We have a deep-dive on the standard purchase contract.
 Here's an overview of what's involved.